 Mahesh acts for clients in litigation, international arbitration, construction and investigation matters.
 He has particular expertise in construction, infrastructure, information technology, telecommunications, oil & gas, shipping and commodities disputes.

 Mahesh’s expertise has been recognised by several publications.
 The Asia Pacific Legal 500 recommends Mahesh for International Arbitration and Projects & Energy (2019 edition).
+He won the Young Lawyer of the Year Award at the Asian Legal Business SE Asia Law Awards 2019.
 He is ranked as a Future Leader by Who’s Who Legal (Investigations) in 2018 and 2019, and by the Global Arbitration Review in 2016.
 He has been praised by clients for being a lawyer who “is quick on his feet, pays attention to detail and is clear and concise in his explanations”.
 Asialaw ranked him as a Leading Lawyer in Dispute Resolution & Litigation in 2017 and 2018.
 Asia Legal Business identified Mahesh as an outstanding young lawyer in the “40 under 40” survey in 2018 and the Singapore Business Review selected Mahesh as one of the most influential lawyers under 40 in 2017.

 In 2014, Mahesh was selected by the Supreme Court to be placed in the Young Amicus Curiae list and he appeared as amicus curiae in a High Court matter involving money laundering.